 Daughter Arabella "Belle" Jennings (1867-1943) was born on May 3, 1867 in Somerset County.

-They had two known daughters, Erma G. Sheppard and Gertrude E. Widdle.
+They produced two known daughters, Erma G. Sheppard and Gertrude E. Widdle, and are thought to have lost two other children prior to 1900.

 Belle occasionally traveled to Ursina to visit her aged father.
 Then, in April 1917, she brought him to her home in McKeesport as his health was failing.

 The Gravers relocated to Ohio in the early 1920s.
-Circa March 1923, they lived at 467½ Talbot Avenue in East Akron, Summit County, OH, but eventually returned to McKeesport.
+Circa March 1923, they dwelled at 467½ Talbot Avenue in East Akron, Summit County, OH, but eventually returned to McKeesport.
+They moved into the home of their married daughter Erma in Versailles and were there in 1930.

 In September 1938, Belle traveled to Ursina to visit with her friends, the Levy girls, and was named in the gossip columns of the Meyersdale Republican.
 The story noted that she was "a daughter of the late Mr. and Mrs. Jerome Jennings, old residents of Ursina.
 Mr. Jennings was a descendant of Captain Benjamin Jennings, one of the very early settlers in the Turkeyfoot.
 Records as far back as 1750 mention the family name of Jennings."
 When she returned for visits with the Levys in September 1938 and August 1940, she again was named in the Republican.
 During the 1938 visit, in company with her two married daughters, they visited historical sites around town.

-Circa 1943, the Gravers made their home at 1814 Beaver Street in McKeesport.
+Circa the early 1940s, the Gravers made their home at 1814 Beaver Street in McKeesport.

 Having become senile, and suffering cerebral bleeding in 1942, Belle was admitted to the Allegheny County Institutional District Hospital.
 She spent a year and four days there, and endured heart and kidney failure, in addition to rapid weight loss, and died at the age of 75 on Feb.
 13, 1943.
 Her remains were placed into eternal repose in Richland Cemetery in Dravosburg, near McKeesport.